 Start with a “Health Insurance 101” educational session.
 The health insurance industry is steeped in confusing jargon that more than half of adults don’t understand.
 Empower your employees with knowledge by defining terms like out-of-pocket expenses, premiums, and deductibles.
 Then, provide them with opportunities to apply this newfound knowledge.
 Perhaps, for example, you could pay for employees to access a financial planning app or website.

 You should also make a point to explore any financial wellness benefits built into the health plans you offer.
-Any high-deductible health plan participants, for example, are eligible to contribute to health savings accounts.
+Any high-deductible health plan participants, for example, are eligible to contribute to Health Savings Accounts (HSAs).
 As with most investment vehicles, there are tips and tricks to making the most of your HSA.
 Ensure employees have a well-rounded picture of your plans to make the best decisions for themselves and their families.

 Ultimately, the insurance plans you offer are meant to serve your employees.
 Make sure you’re offering plans that actually help improve their financial circumstances and cover their healthcare needs.